Northern Greece is often overlooked by most people that travel to Greece. This is a shame.

 There is a pleasant walking trail that leads around the lake and into the nearby woodland.
 There are more than 60 abandoned Byzantine and Post Byzantine churches scattered throughout Kastoria.

 Sadly though, they have fallen into ruin.
-Nobody visits them, and the paintings have had their eyes scratched out during the Turkish occupation giving them something of a spooky ambiance.
+Nobody visits them, and the paintings have had their eyes scratched out during the Turkish occupation giving them something of a spooky ambience.

 Thessaloniki is Greece’s second-largest city.
-Situated by the waters of the Thermaïkos Gulf, Thessaloniki’s laid back atmosphere provides a stark contrast to the chaos of Athens.
+It is situated by the waters of the Thermaïkos Gulf and its laid back atmosphere provides a stark contrast to the chaos of Athens.